In this tutorial, we will be installing Sensu on a CentOS 7 VPS. We will also show you how to set it up, that way you can start using it right away.

 Sensu Go: The Future of Sensu

 As of writing, the latest stable version of Sensu is Sensu Go v5.5.
-Please note that the Sensu developers have decided to end support on December 31, 2019 for the original versions of Sensu (Core and Enterprise) to focus on this newer version, which provides portability, ease-of-deployment, and a more friendly approach to different environments.
-To learn more about these important changes, you may check their official announcement here.
+Please note that the Sensu developers have decided to end support on December 31, 2019, for the original versions of Sensu (Core and Enterprise) to focus on this newer version, which provides portability, ease of deployment, and a more friendly approach to different environments.

 Step 2: Installing And Setting Up The Sensu Backend

 To proceed with the installation, we will need to add the official repository from Sensu Go to our CentOS 7 installation.

 After successfully adding the repository, we can now move forward by installing the official backend package:

 yum install sensu-go-backend -y